InformaticsMatters/docker-rdkit/README.md

 Read smiles: c1ccccc1 Number of atoms: 6
 ```

+Javadocs are built into `/rdkit/Code/JavaWrappers/gmwrapper/doc`.
+Since the 2019_09 release a `javadocs.tgz` file is created in the
+`artifacts/debian/<tag>/java/` directory.

 ## Python 3

 Starting with the `Release_2019_03` release RDKit only supports Python 3.